There are no upcoming shows for this artist.

 Born in Panama in 1955, Santi moved to New York at age four.
-His father, an Afro-Cuban pianist-composer, sparked Santi's early interest in music.
+His father, a Panamanian pianist- composer, sparked Santi's early interest in music.
 By 9, he was studying classical bass in a New York City school for gifted children.
 In junior high school he switched to guitar, playing regularly with a jazz-rock group.
 At age 14 he heard his first live jazz, a Billy Taylor Trio school show.
 Santi was an instant convert: jazz was the music he wanted to play.

 At Union College he led the school's jazz workshop, playing both guitar and bass, and taking his first composition lessons.
 A year at the New England Conservatory brought Santi back to full time bass playing.
 An offer to tour with Archie Shepp cut short his studies; he played with Archie for the next four years.